Xmorelle/webpage/index.md

 ### About me

-I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
+I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft and hard polymer networks.
 I have completed a PhD thesis in Materials Science in the group of _Pr.
 Thomas Pardoen_ at UCLouvain in Belgium.
 Then, I have pursued a post-doctoral stay in the group of _Pr.
 Zhigang Suo_ at Harvard University in the field of Soft Active Materials for two years.
-As a second postdoc, I worked on the mechanics of multiple-network elastomers and pressure-sensitive adhesives in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with _Pr.
+As a second postdoc, I worked on the mechanics and fracture of multiple-network elastomers and pressure-sensitive adhesives in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with _Pr.
 Costantino Creton_ and _Pr.
 Matteo Ciccotti_.
+I have now joined the Polymer Materials Engineering Lab (IMP - UMR5223) at INSA-Lyon where I am applying for a permanent CNRS Research Fellow position.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_march2020.pdf).